George Tyler Wood: Governorship

-The 1847 decision of Governor James Pinckney Henderson to not seek another term left a wide-open race for his replacement.
+The 1847 decision of Governor James Pinckney Henderson not to seek another term left a wide-open race for his replacement.
 A race dominated by five candidates developed with the key issue being how to deal with the public debt.
 About a month before the election, one of the candidates, Isaac Van Zandt, died of yellow fever.
 Most of Van Zandt's support shifted to Wood.
 As a result, he won the election with 7,154 votes compared to second-place finisher James B. Miller with 5,106.

-When the governor took office, Texas had US$5,500,00 in outstanding bonds with no apparent means to repay the debt.
+When the governor took office, Texas had US$5,500,000 in outstanding bonds with no apparent means to repay the debt.
 To deal with the public debt, he advocated a plan to sell state land to the U.S. Federal government.
 The Texas Legislature did not support this plan and, after negotiations with Wood, passed a bill calling for the state Accountant and comptroller to determine the exact amount of debt before a method of payment was determined.

 The Wood administration also saw an intensification of a dispute over the status of New Mexico.
 Texas considered New Mexico part of its territory, but the U.S. government did not recognize the claim.
 To strengthen its claim, the Texas Legislature created Santa Fe County and the eleventh judicial district.
 When the judge appointed to preside over the new district arrived in Santa Fe, he found U.S. Army soldiers already in the city who were determined to support the federal position.

 Other issues Wood dealt with were organizing towns and counties, establishing court buildings, and reforming government operations.
 To defend the state's western frontier, a request was sent to Congress asking for a string of forts to be constructed.
 Reapportionment of the state was the most contested issue to arise during Wood's term.
 The coastal and central sections of the state, fearing loss of representation, opposed the proposal, while the northeastern section supported the effort.
 Despite the opposition, a reapportionment bill was passed by the legislature.

 On February 21, 1848, Wood presided over the Texas Democratic convention, the first true political convention held in the state.
 This was followed by an 1849 effort to win a second term.
 The primary challenger to the governor was Peter H. Bell, who ran on the issues of frontier defense and the New Mexico dispute.
 Wood strongly defended his positions but was defeated by a margin of 10,319 votes to 8,754.